ThomasCluzel/python-image-segmentation/README.md

 * design a GUI to select the input and the algorithm and see the result on screen and optionally save it
 * package a stable version of the script

-## Ideas

-* Get the list of every colors used in the image and perform an ascending clustering and keep a defined number of colors